-This page details how to setup I2C support on a ODROID-C1 from http://www.hardkernel.com/ running Ubuntu.
+How to set up I2C support on an ODROID-C1 from Hard Kernel running Ubuntu 20.04.
 All commands are entered in a terminal window or via SSH.

 Step 1: You need to update your Odroid C1 to ensure all the latest packages are installed: